philson-philip/fireflies.ai/README.md

 ### Responsive, portrait and landscape

-- **Desktop.** Rail, summary, and a resizable transcript side by side, with a draggable divider.
+- **Desktop.** Left panel, summary, and a resizable transcript side by side, with a draggable divider.
 - **Mobile portrait.** A single column with a Summary and Transcript segmented switch, since the two panes cannot sit side by side on a phone.
 The metadata row wraps cleanly instead of collapsing into cramped columns, and the player bar reduces to its essential controls.
 - **Mobile landscape.** The same single column adapts to the short viewport height.
 The header, content, and player bar stay usable without clipping, which is where the live app's fixed layout falls apart.